-The perfect entree needs to be simple, but tasty enough to excite you for the next course.
-And what better way to start off dinner than with a plate of fried clam strips?
-Our fried clam strips recipe tastes just like Friendly’s scrumptious platter.
-We’ve got it all right down to its crunchy batter and golden brown color.
-It’s simply delightful, and we’re going to show how to make fried clam strips at home!
+The perfect entree needs to be simple but tasty enough to excite you for the next course.
+What better way to start off dinner than with a plate of fried clam strips?
+Our recipe for fried clams undeniably tastes just like Friendly’s scrumptious platter.
+We’ve got it all right, down to its crunchy batter and golden brown color.
+We’ll teach you how to make this tasty finger food in less than an hour.

 It’s no secret that Friendly’s clam strips are served with crispy but soft on the inside potato fries.
 We have a copycat recipe for Steak and Shake’s French Fries that works well with that.
 But it’s not only fries that go well with these fried clam strips.
-You can also pair it up with some Copycat Bubba Gump’s Mama Blue’s Southern Charmed Fried Shrimp.
+You can also pair it up with Bubba Gump’s fried shrimp.
 Now those sound like perfect starters for your big meal!

 You can’t go wrong with a batch of fried clam strips.
 You can serve them as entrees for lunch and dinner or as crunchy snacks.
-Our recipe is serving you bite-sized deliciousness and is easy to make.
-Try them out with your favorite dipping sauces and sides today!
+Try out our easy fried clam strips recipe with your favorite dipping sauces and sides today!

-How To Make Copycat Friendly's Fried Clam Strips
+How To Make Fried Clam Strips (Friendly’s Copycat)

 Get a taste of Friendly’s crunchy fried clam strips with this copycat recipe for the perfect snack or appetizer!
 Serve them with your favorite dipping sauces and sides.